artonge/aalto/README.md

 # [Sudoku environment](https://github.com/artonge/gym-sudoku)
 I heard the sudoku was considered for teaching, so I made an sudoku environment for OpenAI gym.
 After testing it I think it's not the best environment.

-- First, the grid generation can take some times so it slows the attempts a student can make.
+1. the grid generation can take some times so it slows the attempts a student can make.
 This could probably be improved.
-- Second, due to the amount of possible states, it's a hard environment, so not perfect for a first contact with reinforcement learning.
+2. due to the amount of possible states, it's a hard environment, so not perfect for a first contact with reinforcement learning.

 The [Sudoku](https://github.com/artonge/aalto/tree/master/Sudoku) folder contains two trials, but unsuccessful.